 Strategy and investment funding ensures the entire portfolio is aligned and funded to create and maintain the solutions to meet business targets.
 An enterprise can only accomplish its ultimate business objectives by allocating the right investments to building the right things.

 However, portfolio strategy is more than prioritization and selecting the best investments.
 The portfolio needs to understand its role in achieving the enterprise strategy.
-Therefore, the LPM function should understand the portfolio’s current state, develop a plan to evolve to a better, differentiated future state, and continuously adjust the vision and plan to address the changing business context.
+Therefore, the Portfolio Leadership Team should understand the portfolio’s current state, develop a plan to evolve to a better, differentiated future state, and continuously adjust the vision and plan to address the changing business context.

-The strategy and investment funding responsibilities (Figure 3) require collaborations among enterprise executives, Business Owners, and Enterprise Architects, including portfolio stakeholders and other technologists.
-Each responsibility is described in the sections that follow.
+The strategy and investment funding responsibilities (Figure 3) require the Portfolio Leadership Team to collaborate with enterprise executives, Business Owners, and Enterprise Architects, including portfolio stakeholders and other technologists.
+The following sections describe each collaboration.

 Figure 3.
 The strategy and investment funding collaboration and responsibilities